After the

 movie.
 These opening 15 minuets were just gold, and I was very excited to see

 what was going to happen next.
-Then the actual plot kicks in … and it’s a slow
+Then the actual plot kicks in … and for me, it’s a slow

 decline from there.